kevinknowscs/ProgrammingPractice/README.md

   * For a faster, but less space efficient solution - store the number's complement in a lookup table
 * Rod Cutting - Text book dynamic programming example
 * Longest Common Subsequence - Dynamic programming using a first past to pre-compute a table so we know which direction to search, then a second, recursive pass to find the longest commong subsequence.
 It's pretty tricky and wouldn't be a very fair interview question in my view.
 * Detect a cycle in a graph with single links - Tortoise/Hare - One pointer jumps one segment ahead on each hop, the second "fast" pointer jumps two segments ahead.
 Another unfair interiew question in my opinion.
+Unless the interviewee has previously studied the approach, they would be unlikely to come up with it in an impromptu interview session.
+It's a "gotcha" question that doesn't really prove much about the skills of the candidate.
 * Fibonacci - Naive recursive algorithm is O(2^n).
 An iterative, bottoms-up approach is simple and O(n)
 * Palindrome - Pretty easy.
 Can be solved either with an iterative approach (move in from each edge) or a recusive solution.
 Both are O(n)
 * Missing integer in an array - Compute the expected sum with n * (n + 1) / 2.
 Then iterative over the values and subtract them.
 The number you have left is the missing integer.
 Tricky but easy once you know the answer.